openebs-archive/openebs-docs/docs/jivaguide.md

 <h2><a class="anchor" aria-hidden="true" id="user-operations"></a>User Operations</h2>

 <h3><a class="anchor" aria-hidden="true" id="simple-provisioning-of-jiva"></a>Simple Provisioning of Jiva</h3>

-To quickly provision a jiva volume using the default pool and storageClass, use the following command
+To quickly provision a Jiva volume using the default pool and StorageClass, use the following command

 ```
 kubectl apply -f https://raw.githubusercontent.com/openebs/openebs/master/k8s/demo/pvc-standard-jiva-default.yaml
 ```

-In this mode, OpenEBS provisions a jiva volume with three replicas on three different nodes.
+In this mode, OpenEBS provisions a Jiva volume with three replicas on three different nodes.
 Ensure there are 3 Nodes in the cluster.
 The data in each replica is stored in the local container storage of the replica itself.
 The data is replicated and highly available and is suitable for quick testing of OpenEBS and simple application PoCs.
 If it a single node cluster, then download the above YAML spec and change the replica count and apply the modified YAML spec.